New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Web scraping is like a delicate dance - too aggressive, and we'll be blocked; too timid, and you won't get the data you need.
 By using ScrapingBee's Google News Scraper API, you avoid all these challenges.
 Our API handles proxy rotation, JavaScript rendering, and browser fingerprinting for you, so you can focus on using the data rather than fighting to collect it.

 ScrapingBee offers 1,000 free API credits when you sign up, which is perfect for testing the service and seeing how it works with your specific use case.
-If you're serious about scraping Google News at scale, their paid plans provide reliable access with excellent support.
+If you're serious about scraping Google News at scale, our paid plans provide reliable access with excellent support.
 Get started now!

 While web scraping itself isn't illegal, it's important to respect terms of service and copyright laws.
 ScrapingBee helps ensure compliance by following proper scraping etiquette.
 For commercial use, consult Google News legal guidelines and a legal professional about your specific use case.